asclepias/asclepias-broker/README.rst

 .. image:: https://img.shields.io/github/license/asclepias/asclepias-broker.svg
         :target: https://github.com/asclepias/asclepias-broker/blob/master/LICENSE

-The Asclepias Broker is a web service that facilitates building and flexibly searching graphs of links between research outputs.

-Further documentation is available on https://asclepias-broker.readthedocs.io/

-The Asclepias Broker is a service aiming to address a couple of problems in the world of scholarly link communication, with a focus on Software citation:
+The Asclepias Broker is a web service that enables building and flexibly querying graphs of links between research outputs.
+It's aiming to address a couple of problems in the world of scholarly link communication, with a focus on Software citation:

 **Governance of the scholarly links data and metadata** Storage and curation of scholarly links is a problem that cannot be easily